pablochacin/operator-sh/README.md

     Usage: ./operator.sh [OPTIONS...]

     Options
-    -a,--added: path to handler for ADDED events -d,--deleted: path to handler for DELETED events -e,--log-events: log received events to log file -l,--log-file: path to the log
+    -a,--added: name of the hook for ADDED events.
+Default is 'added.sh' -d,--deleted: name of hook for DELETED events.
+Default is 'deleted.sh' -e,--log-events: log received events to log file -h,--hooks: path to hooks.
+Default is `./hooks` -l,--log-file: path to the log
-    -k,--kubeconfig: path to kubeconfig file for accessing Kubernetes cluster -m,--modified: path to handler for MODIFIED events -n,--namespace: namespace to watch (optional)
+    -k,--kubeconfig: path to kubeconfig file for accessing Kubernetes cluster -m,--modified: name of the hook for MODIFIED events.
+Default is modified.sh' -n,--namespace: namespace to watch (optional)
     -o,--object: type of object to watch
     -q,--queue: queue to store events
     -r,--reset-queue: reset queue to delete any pending event from previous executions -h,--help: display this help

 ```

 ## Design